YolanDa Brown: An Artist for All Ages

 Award-winning saxophonist, music education campaigner and children’s TV broadcaster YolanDa Brown is a breath of fresh air with her trans-generational and genre-busting approach to music.
 No wonder she has audiences of all ages up and dancing.
 In conversation at Wilton’s Music Hall, the oldest surviving venue of its kind in London, Bon Vivant discovers why you can never be too young to appreciate music.

 From sweeping symphonies to intimate ballads, we are all familiar with the power of music to evoke vivid memories, give us goosebumps and even bring us to tears.
-YolanDa Brown has been moving people with the saxophone for 10 years – and observing their response to her music along the way.
+YolanDa Brown has been moving people with the saxophone for more than 10 years – and observing their response to her music along the way.
 “I just love being able to see the effect that the music has on an audience,” she says.
 An audience which, she points out, is as eclectic as her sound.

-YolanDa shot to fame in 2009 after being named ‘Best Jazz Act’ at the MOBO Awards.
-Later, she became the only musician to win the trophy twice in two consecutive years.
+YolanDa shot to fame in 2008 after being named ‘Best Jazz Act’ at the MOBO Awards.
+Later, she became the only musician to win the trophy in two consecutive years.
 But it’s her irresistible blend of jazz, reggae and soul that has fans from across the musical spectrum buying tickets to see her live.
 “At the end of every concert, I meet so many different types of people who have so many different loves of music,” she says.
 “And I think ‘yes, mission accomplished!’”

 Live music and dancing on YolanDa's Band Jam